Serene-Arc/bulk-downloader-for-reddit/scripts/README.md

 ## Extract all Successfully Downloaded IDs

 This script is contained [here](extract_successful_ids.sh) and will result in a file that contains the IDs of everything that was successfully downloaded without an error.
-That is, a list will be created of submissions that, with the `--exclude-id-file` option, can be used so that the BDFR will not attempt to redownload these submissions/comments.
+That is, a list will be created of submissions that, with the `--skip-id-file` option, can be used so that the BDFR will not attempt to redownload these submissions/comments.
 This is likely to cause a performance increase, especially when the BDFR run finds many resources.

 The script can be used with the following signature: